The average Bay Area commute time was 30 minutes in 2023

-of Bay Area commuters spend less than 30 minutes getting to work each day
+of Bay Area commuters spent less than 30 minutes getting to work each day in 2023

-of Bay Area commuters spend more than one hour getting to work each day
+of Bay Area commuters spent at least one hour getting to work each day in 2023

 Introduction